KeatonBlue/KeatonBlue.github.io/_posts/2024-05-18-academic_immersion.md

 tags: research language-learning learning
 categories: academics
 toc:
-  beginning: true
+  sidebar: left
 citation: true
 ---
 It is difficult to learn dense technical subjects.
 Where do you begin, when there's an ocean of resources and a variety of projects to tackle?
 Techniques for language learning offers some hints.

-# The Input Hypothesis
+## The Input Hypothesis
 The idea of learning via massive amounts of input has gained popularity in language learning circles.
 The general trend is to bootstrap an initial learning period with a targeted amount of study, and then learn through immersion in normal content geared towards native speakers.
 This process can be paired with a spaced repetition system (e.g. anki) to speed up acquisition.
 The result is that output in a language—speaking and writing—is a function of input—listening and reading.

 For example, in Japanese a learner might: